-Clydeport has no better suggestion to the ORR's segmentation of the rail freight market.
-However, it should be recognised that biomass is intrinsically linked to ESI coal, when used for co-firing for electricity generation and track access charges should not be discriminatory between market segments.
+CoalImp has no better suggestion to the ORR's segmentation of the rail freight market.
+However, CoalImp recognises that biomass is intrinsically linked to ESI coal, when used for co-firing for electricity generation.
+CoalImp believes that track access charges should not be discriminatory between market segments.